SDCCA/DGL-PTM/README.md

 An existing poverty trap model [1] was completely reimplemented in a way that accommodated agent populations on the order of millions and additional functionalities by leveraging the message passing capabilities of Deep Graph Library [2].
 This is the preliminary phase and first practical implementation of [DGL-ABM](https://github.com/SDCCA/dgl_abm), a continuing project to develop a generalized framework for agent based modelling based on repurposed foundational elements from Deep Graph Library.

-Data and summaries generated from the model runs are available on [Zenodo](https://doi.org/10.5281/zenodo.17163314).
+Data and summaries generated from the model runs are available in the [Harvard Dataverse](https://doi.org/10.7910/DVN/H2IBDM).

 ## Table of Contents